MicrosoftDocs/win32/desktop-src/inputdev/wm-ncrbuttondown.md

 ---
 title: WM\_NCRBUTTONDOWN message
 description: Posted when the user presses the right mouse button while the cursor is within the nonclient area of a window.
 This message is posted to the window that contains the cursor.
-If a window has captured the mouse, this message is not posted. ms.assetid: 'e75e6a65-afca-42c3-ac8b-f665c7534f2d'
+If a window has captured the mouse, this message is not posted. ms.assetid: e75e6a65-afca-42c3-ac8b-f665c7534f2d
+keywords:
-keywords: ["WM_NCRBUTTONDOWN message Keyboard and Mouse Input"]
+- WM_NCRBUTTONDOWN message Keyboard and Mouse Input
 topic_type:
 - apiref
 api_name: